AGENTS

 ```bash npm theme={null}

-npx extension@latest create my-extension --install=false
+npx extension@latest create my-extension --install

 ```